Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 • Gaming generated a record $15.6 billion in revenue: Nevada's 307 casinos grossing $1 million or more set their fourth consecutive annual revenue record in 2024.
 Total Nevada casino revenue including rooms, food, and entertainment reached $31.5 billion.
 The Las Vegas Strip alone generated $21.9 billion in total revenue.
 Major operators MGM Resorts, Caesars Entertainment, Wynn Resorts, and Las Vegas Sands anchor an ecosystem of thousands of hospitality suppliers, staffing agencies, entertainment companies, food vendors, and service contractors.
 Every one of these businesses fields calls at all hours because the Strip operates 24/7/365 with no closing time, no slow season, and no margin for a missed inquiry from a high-roller host, a convention planner, or a wedding coordinator.

 • Tourism brought 41.7 million visitors and $55.1 billion in spending: Las Vegas welcomed 41.7 million visitors in 2024, with per-visitor spending hitting an all-time high of $1,322 (up 52.6% from 2019).
 Convention attendance reached 6 million visitors who spent $10.1 billion and directly supported 46,200 jobs.
-Southern Nevada's tourism industry directly employs 252,610 workers with $21.3 billion in wages, representing 30% of all regional wages.
-Reno-Tahoe added 3.8 million visitors generating $5.2 billion in economic impact and 43,836 jobs.
+Reno-Tahoe added 3.8 million visitors generating $5.2 billion in economic impact.
 The hotels, restaurants, tour operators, transportation companies, and event planners serving these visitors field calls around the clock from every time zone.
-A wedding planner getting a 2am inquiry from a Tokyo client, a convention services company handling a last-minute AV request at midnight, or a limo service fielding pickup calls at 4am for departing conventioneers all need reliable phone coverage.

 • Mining produces 73% of all U.S. gold: Nevada's mineral production reached $9.9 billion in 2024, with the total mining industry value including geothermal and oil and gas reaching $12.6 billion and supporting 30,000 jobs.
 Nevada Gold Mines, a joint venture between Barrick and Newmont, is the largest gold mining operation on the planet.
-The Carlin Trend has produced a cumulative 98+ million ounces of gold.
-Silver added 5.4 million ounces.
-The Silver Peak mine in Esmeralda County is the only primary lithium producer in the U.S., and the Thacker Pass project targeting 40,000 metric tons of lithium carbonate annually is under construction for 2026 production.
-Nevada holds 34.6 billion pounds of copper resources.
-Mining operations run in remote locations across northern and central Nevada on shift schedules that generate calls at every hour.
-A drilling contractor calling an Elko supplier at 3am, a trucking company confirming a haul from a Winnemucca mine at 5am, or a geological consultant scheduling a Reno meeting at 8pm needs someone on the phone.
+The Silver Peak mine in Esmeralda County is the only primary lithium producer in the U.S., and the Thacker Pass project is under construction for 2026 production.
+Mining operations run in remote locations on shift schedules that generate calls at every hour.

-• Technology is transforming the Reno corridor: Tesla's 5.4-million-square-foot Gigafactory in Storey County employs approximately 11,000 workers producing batteries, electric motors, and powertrains.
-Switch operates data center campuses in both Las Vegas and Reno, with the Las Vegas campus exceeding 2 million square feet and 315 MW of power capacity, expandable to 5.2 million square feet.
-Google announced a $400 million expansion across both Nevada campuses.
-Microsoft acquired 574 acres for data center development.
-Apple has invested over $1 billion in its TRIC data center.
-Tech-related office leasing in Las Vegas increased 42% year over year and Reno saw a 36% jump.
-The suppliers, contractors, staffing agencies, and service businesses supporting this tech ecosystem need professional phone handling that matches the expectations of Silicon Valley companies operating in Nevada.
+• Technology is transforming the Reno corridor: Tesla's 5.4-million-square-foot Gigafactory in Storey County employs approximately 11,000 workers.
+Switch operates data center campuses in both Las Vegas and Reno exceeding 2 million square feet.
+Google announced a $400 million expansion, Microsoft acquired 574 acres for data center development, and Apple has invested over $1 billion in its TRIC data center.
+The suppliers, contractors, and service businesses supporting this tech ecosystem need phone handling that matches Silicon Valley standards.

-• Military operations contribute over $5 billion: The Nellis Complex (Nellis AFB, Creech AFB, and the Nevada Test and Training Range) covers 2.9 million acres with 12,000 square miles of controlled airspace and directly employs approximately 15,000 people with 50,000+ military dependents.
+• Military operations contribute over $5 billion: The Nellis Complex covers 2.9 million acres with 12,000 square miles of controlled airspace and directly employs approximately 15,000 people with 50,000+ military dependents.
 Las Vegas area defense contracts total $7.15 billion.
-Creech AFB is the primary U.S. base for MQ-9 Reaper drone operations worldwide.
-The property managers, restaurants, childcare providers, auto shops, and healthcare practices serving military families in the Las Vegas Valley and Fallon areas need phone handling that operates on military schedules, not banker's hours.
+The property managers, restaurants, childcare providers, and healthcare practices serving military families need phone handling that operates on military schedules.

 • Healthcare faces severe physician shortages: Nevada ranks 48th nationally for primary care physicians and 49th for surgeons per capita.
-The state needs approximately 2,561 additional physicians to reach the national average.
-91% of Nevadans live in a mental health shortage area, and 100% of rural Nevada residents face mental health professional shortages.
+91% of Nevadans live in a mental health shortage area.
 All 17 counties carry at least one healthcare shortage designation.
-Close to 17% of licensed physicians are inactive.
-For the clinics, community health centers, and telehealth providers serving Nevada's dispersed population (especially rural communities in counties like Nye, Humboldt, and White Pine), every missed patient call has direct consequences in a state where finding a doctor is already extraordinarily difficult.
+For the clinics and practices serving Nevada's dispersed population, every missed patient call has direct consequences in a state where finding a doctor is already extraordinarily difficult.

 Top 5 Answering Services for Nevada Businesses